-Chemical types migrating from packaging are highly diverse and depend on the packaging material type.
-We identify specific substances like monomers or substances of high concern e.g. SVHC established by EFSA on the basis of toxicity data of each specific substance.
+>Chemical types migrating from packaging are highly diverse and depend on the packaging material type.
+We identify SVHC established by EFSA on the basis of toxicity data from each specific substance.
 If the material is unknown, it is necessary to identify it by FTIR spectroscopy.

-SM is measured with leachables migrating after appropriate extraction.
-Each substance has a different migration limit deriving from its toxicity measurements.
-Due to significance of migration findings from exposure assessment, Stability studies are closely connected.
+SM is measured by leachables migrating after appropriate extraction.
+Each substance has a different migration limit deriving from its toxicity measurement.
+Stability studies are closely connected with Packaging Compatibility, due to the significance of migration findings from exposure assessment.

 With NIAS screening we